TomNuttall/iot-temp-sensor/microcontroller/README.md

 - Select the usb port '/dev/cu.usbserial-110' in tools/port.
 - Change upload speed in tools/Upload Speed to 115200.
 - Then upload and flash the esp32.

+## Logs
-- Serial Monitor in ArduinoIDE can be used for monitoring logs.
+- Serial Monitor in ArduinoIDE can be used for monitoring logs (set to 9600 baud)